 - Write down how much (in dollars and cents) this chocolate is worth to you (that is, how much you would be willing to pay to purchase the chocolate and how much payment you would be willing to receive if you were to sell it).
 Do this now! - Reveal to the group how much the chocolate is worth to you.
-Do this now! - Two persons will be chosen to receive an inheritance of the chocolate and a certain amount of cash. - In lieu of a negotiation or arbitration, write down what you think a fair division of the chocolate and cash would be.
-Do this after you see the spreadsheet example. - I will suggest four possible divisions, and the audience will chose the division by an approval vote.
-Go to the spreadsheet now!
+Do this now! - Two persons will be chosen to receive an inheritance of the chocolate and a certain amount of cash (between the average and maximum valuations of the chocolate).
+They will negotiate an allocation while everyone else writes down what they think would be a fair settlement.
+Do this now! - We will compare the negotiated allocation with audience and spreadsheet suggestions.